-The Rx-HCC model analyzes the relationships between demographic and condition categories for an individual in a base year and the individual's expected drug costs to the plan for the drug benefit in the next year.
-The Rx-HCC model assigns a factor (also called a relative weight) to each demographic and condition category that represents the relationship between the beneficiary characteristic and expected cost.
-Table 1E provides examples of condition categories and their relative weights.
+The Rx-HCC model uses demographic and condition categories for an individual in a base year to predict the individual's expected drug costs to the plan for the drug benefit in the next year.
+The Rx-HCC model assigns a factor (also called a relative weight) to each demographic and condition category that represents the marginal expected cost of that beneficiary characteristic or condition.
+Table 1F provides examples of condition categories and their relative weights.